Dear reader of ADxS.org, please excuse the disruption.

 The internal motives (needs, cognitions, emotions) serve as mediators between external triggers on the one hand and the behavior / performance on the other.2

 The motivation of people with ADHD differs from that of people without ADHD.
 Motivation is not impaired per se, but is subject to a different mode of regulation.
-The ability to motivate in people with ADHD is lower overall and more strongly oriented towards satisfying their own needs than in those not affected.
+The ability to motivate in people with ADHD is lower overall and more strongly oriented towards satisfying their own needs than in people without the disorder.
 Studies show that motivational capacity in ADHD can be influenced by intrinsic and extrinsic incentives.

 On average, people with ADHD require significantly higher extrinsic (external stimuli, e.g. rewards, Compulsions, threats of punishment) or intrinsic (self/self-induced) incentives than non-affected people to achieve the same level of personal motivation.
 We believe that this leads to motivation in ADHD being (somewhat) more strongly directed towards satisfying one’s own needs and less strongly guided by the needs of others than in non-affected individuals.
 What may look from the outside like a slightly increased selfishness is, however, an unconscious shift in what can arouse individual motivation and is not subject to conscious control by the person with ADHD.

 Motivation controls attention.
-Attention functions differently in ADHD than in non-affected people, but is not impaired overall.
+Attention functions differently in people with ADHD than in those without, but is not impaired overall.
 Attention in ADHD is more dependent on high individual motivation.
 Attention can also be very focused and long-lasting in ADHD - with the right motivation.

 The problem is that people with ADHD are much less able to control their motivation than people without ADHD.